-The capital city of the Dominican Republic, Santo Domingo is often overlooked by travelers to the island who prefer beach towns or resort getaways.
-But Santo Domingo, once the capital of the Spanish Americas, is one of the most fascinating and exciting cities.
+The capital city of the Dominican Republic, Santo Domingo is often overlooked by travelers to the island who prefer Dominican beach towns or resort getaways.
+But Santo Domingo, once the capital of the Hispanic Americas, is one of the most fascinating and exciting cities to visit!
 This city is thriving in social movements, culture, gastronomy, nightlife, and events almost every day.
 There are tons of things to do in Santo Domingo for every traveler!

 Santo Domingo is also the perfect launching pad for various day and side trips, making it an auspicious destination to stop by and recharge in between your travels throughout the Dominican Republic.

 Without further ado, let’s take a look at…

-La Zona Colonial
+1. Visit La Zona Colonial

 La Zona Colonial is the historic colonial center of the city.
-Here you can spend days on end with things to do and see.
-This is also the best place for cultural events, social movements, art galleries, museums, nightlife and trendy restaurants.
+Here you can spend days exploring Santo Domingo’s greatest things to do and see.
+This is also one of the best places to visit in the Dominican Republic for cultural events, social movements, art galleries, museums, nightlife, and trendy restaurants.

 A lot of the things mentioned in this post are in la Zona Colonial.
 But here is a quick overview of the top historic streets/plazas you can’t miss out on in la Zona Colonial: